hubertwel/paragraph-similarity/README.md

 ## Challenges

 Both corpuses, the train and the test corpuses, include just 1,000 random Twitter posts each, so they are very small data sets.
 Therefore, the results are not resplendent, but one has to take into account the fact that picking a random post as a candidate for the most similar one to another one, is just 0.001 (1 in a thousand).
-Having this in mind, the test accuracy about 0.55 is much better than selecting a random choice.
+Having this in mind, the test accuracy 0.555 is much better than selecting a random choice.

 Apart from that, such **small data sets simply don't have documents very similar to each other**.
 Also, **raw data from Twitter includes many mistypings or missed whitespaces**.
 That makes the learning process harder for the algorithm.